MaxShapley: Towards Incentive-compatible Generative Search with Fair Context Attribution: Empirical Evaluation

-\paragraph{Model Selection.} For our attribution LLM, we evaluated GPT-4.1o (OpenAI), Claude Haiku 3.5, and Claude Sonnet 4 (Anthropic), and conducted our main experiments using only the first two.
-Haiku 3.5 achieved notably higher attribution quality than GPT-4.1o with moderately increased token consumption and cost, but with a noticeable increase in execution time (see Appendix Y).
-We excluded Sonnet 4 due to prompt incompatibility and higher cost (Appendix Y).
+\paragraph{Model Selection.} For our attribution LLM, we evaluated GPT-4.1 nano (OpenAI), Claude Haiku 4.5, Claude 3.5, and Claude Sonnet 4 (Anthropic), and conducted our main experiments using only the first two.
+Haiku 4.5 achieved notably higher attribution quality than GPT-4.1 nano with moderately increased token consumption and cost, but with a noticeable increase in execution time, excluded Sonnet 4 due to prompt incompatibility and higher cost and Claude Haiku 3.5, which was retired prior to our dataset expansion and replaced by Haiku 4.5 (see Figure~\ref{fig:model_comparison} in Appendix~\ref{app:ablations}).

-\paragraph{Effect of Clipping.} Despite setting temperature to 0, several baselines commonly received extremely low, but non-zero, attribution scores, which caused the baselines to order sources in arbitrary ways.
-To mitigate this effect, we clip all attributions below 0.05 to remove negligible attributions from every baseline \emph{except} \name, which did suffer from this effect because it only selects the maximum relevance.
-After clipping, we renormalize attributions to sum to 1.0.
-We illustrate the effect of clipping on FullShapley in Appendix \ref{app:clipping}.
+\paragraph{Effect of Clipping.} Despite temperature 0, several baselines assign tiny nonzero attribution scores to otherwise irrelevant sources, making their low-ranked ordering unstable.
+To remove this negligible mass, we clip all attributions below 0.05 and renormalize for every baseline \emph{except} \name, whose max operation does not spread small scores across unsupported sources.
+We show the effect of clipping on FullShapley in Appendix \ref{app:clipping}.

-\paragraph{Positional Bias.} LLMs are known to exhibit positional bias, disproportionately attending to information at the beginning and end of contexts~\citep{liu2023lostmiddlelanguagemodels}.
-This phenomenon poses a critical challenge for attribution methods.
-We quantified this effect using Haiku 3.5 on the MuSiQUE dataset, which contains exactly two relevant sources per sample (each query is a two-hop question).
-We compared two conditions: positioning the two relevant sources at the beginning of the context versus randomly shuffling all sources.
-Fixed positioning at the beginning yields a 0.12 increase on average in Jaccard index with ground truth for \name.

-We mitigated this bias throughout our experiments by randomly shuffling source order before each LLM call.
-While this does not eliminate positional bias entirely, it ensures that no source systematically benefits from favorable positioning.
+\paragraph{Positional Bias.} LLMs can over-attend to information near context boundaries~\citep{liu2023lostmiddlelanguagemodels}, so source order can affect attribution.
+On 30 MuSiQUE samples with exactly two relevant sources, Haiku 3.5 gave \name a 0.12 higher Jaccard score when the relevant sources were placed first than when all sources were randomly shuffled (Appendix~\ref{app:annotation} and \ref{app:model_selection}).
+We therefore randomly shuffle source order before each LLM call in our evaluation, preventing any source from systematically benefiting from favorable placement.